DasariBhanushree/real-world-devops-project/README.md

 ## Overview

-I built this project to understand how a real DevOps workflow works from code to deployment.
+Built an end-to-end DevOps workflow to understand how applications move from code to production.

-The goal was to take a simple application, containerize it, automate the build process, and deploy it on Kubernetes using AWS EKS.
+The project covers containerization, CI/CD automation, and deployment on Kubernetes using AWS EKS.

 ---

 ## What I did

-* Wrote a simple Python application
+- Created a simple Python application
-* Created a Docker image and pushed it to Docker Hub
+- Containerized the app using Docker
+- Initially pushed images to Docker Hub, later migrated to AWS ECR
-* Set up a CI pipeline using GitHub Actions to build and push the image
+- Set up CI/CD using GitHub Actions to build and push images
-* Deployed the application to AWS EKS using Kubernetes manifests
+- Deployed the application to AWS EKS using Kubernetes manifests
-* Added probes, resource limits, and scaling
-* Exposed the application using a LoadBalancer
+- Configured Ingress for routing traffic
+- Implemented Horizontal Pod Autoscaler (HPA) for auto scaling
+- Added readiness/liveness probes and resource limits

 ---